“Lone!” I called out.

 We went up quite a few floors without encountering anyone until reaching one floor where there were strange four-legged creatures pacing around in a scouting manner.
 I pulled my head out as soon as I saw one of them turn towards me.
 I held my breath, hoping it didn’t see me.
 It was quiet so I didn’t think it did.

 I took the lead and crept around.
-There were a few cloaked humanoids walking around but I was able to sneak passed them easily.
+There were a few cloaked humanoids walking around but I was able to sneak past them easily.
 I came to an open room and found what I was looking for, but it didn’t look good.

 © Copyright 2016 Anon Amous.
 All rights reserved.